BackendExpert/Virtual-Pet-Adoption-Center/README.md

 | `optionaltask/notifications`             | Optional task: Notifications       |
 | `optionaltask/confetti`             | Optional task: Confetti animations for celebrations (e.g., on adoption)       |

+### Important

+in backend/controllers have 2 controllers

+- petController.js (all required task according to the pet)
+- OPTController.js (all Bonus Features (Optional) task in here)

+in backend/routes have 2 controllers

+- OPTRoute.js (all required task routes)
+- petRoute.js (all Bonus Features (Optional) task routes)

 ## 🚀 Setup Instructions
 1. Clone the Repository